Harold C And Marilyn A Hohbach Foundation

 Overview

 The Harold C And Marilyn A Hohbach Foundation was established in 2009 as a private grantmaking foundation following the legacy of Harold C. Hohbach, a distinguished patent law attorney and real estate developer who worked closely with Silicon Valley inventors for over 50 years.
-With total assets of $181.2 million and annual giving of approximately $810,000, the foundation focuses on three primary areas: education, arts and culture, and philanthropy.
-Harold Hohbach, who passed away in 2017, was passionate about education and inspiring the next generation of thinkers and doers, greatly admiring the ingenuity and creativity of the inventors he worked with throughout his career.
+With total assets of $127.9 million (2023 tax year) and annual giving of $305,000 (2023 tax year), the foundation focuses on three primary areas: education, arts and culture, and philanthropy.
+Harold Hohbach, who passed away on December 28, 2017, at age 96, was passionate about education and inspiring the next generation of thinkers and doers, greatly admiring the ingenuity and creativity of the inventors he worked with throughout his career.
 The foundation is currently led by his son Douglas C. Hohbach as President, alongside directors Janet Hohbach McCloy and Ellen Hohbach Scheetz.
 The foundation's most notable grant was a transformative $25 million gift to Stanford University Libraries in 2019 to create Hohbach Hall and endow the Silicon Valley Archives program.

 Funding Priorities